 In Australia, statutory child protection is the responsibility of state and territory governments.
 Departments responsible for child protection provide assistance to vulnerable children who are suspected of being abused, neglected or harmed, or whose parents are unable to provide adequate care or protection.

-More reports and statistics on child protection can be found under Adoption and Children & youth.
+More reports and statistics on child protection can be found under Adoptions and Children & youth.

 children received child protection services (investigation, care and protection order and /or were in out-of-home care) in 2015–16